Introduction

 The work function indicates how easy or hard it is to dislodge an electron from the surface of a material.
 A lower work function means electrons are more easily removed, while a higher work function means they are more tightly bound to the material.
 This difference between the selenium semiconductor and the metal plate creates an imbalance of electrons and, thus, voltage or rectification.

-Because electrons can more easily leave the metal due to its lower work function, they flow towards the selenium (which has a higher work function) through a load.
+Because electrons can more easily leave the metal due to its lower work function, they flow towards the selenium (which has a higher work function) through an external load.
 This sets up the conditions for the Schottky barrier and gives rise to the junction's rectifying properties.

 Selenium solar cell used as a photometer.